 - Increased symptoms of your cancer for a short time

-You may also have reduced production of blood cells for a while as your bone marrow – which produces blood cells – can also take up some radiation from the 177Lutetium PSMA or 177Lutetium octreotate.
+You may also have reduced production of blood cells for a while as your bone marrow – which produces blood cells – can also take up some radiation from the 177Lutetium PSMA.
 You’ll have regular blood tests to keep track of any changes to your blood.

 If you’re undergoing Theranostics treatment and experience side effects, you should speak to your consultant or care team.
 They can advise you on ways to help relieve side effects, such as changing your diet or gentle exercise, or prescribe medication if required.

 All patients at GenesisCare have access to personalised wellbeing therapies through our partnership with the Penny Brohn UK charity.

 These therapies include counselling, reflexology and acupuncture, and have been shown to help people manage the side effects of treatment and relieve cancer-related concerns.
 We also offer every patient an exercise medicine programme which is proven to help improve treatment tolerance, function, fatigue and quality of life.